PeruthAshaba/Github-commands/README.md

-# Github-command
-These are the git commands
+these are the git commands